sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 == Screenshots ==

-TODO
+Coming soon!

 == Frequently Asked Questions ==

-TODO check again.

 = What is this? =
-The extension manager for The SEO Framework allows more powerful and advanced SEO techniques.
+The Extension Manager for The SEO Framework allows you to enable various extensions to enhance your experience and improve your SEO.

 = What is The SEO Framework? =
 A free SEO plugin, for everyone!
 Download it [from WordPress.org](https://wordpress.org/plugins/autodescription/).

+= What is an Extensions? =
+An Extension is like a plugin, and can be activated and deactivated on demand.
+All available extensions are included in this plugin package.

 = Do I need to activate all extensions? =
 No. The extensions are tailored for very specific types of websites.
 Incorrect usage of certain extensions could even harm your website's SERP rankings.
-Each extension includes carefully crafted documentation and provides an indication whether it's suitable for your website.
+Each extension will include carefully crafted documentation in the near future.

 = Do I require an account? =
 Not at all!
-This extension manager provides up to date free extensions.
+This extension manager provides up to date free extensions, without requiring an API connection.

 = Are there advertisements? =
 Nope.
 This plugin only shows which extensions are available on the activation page.
 It will show both free and premium ones.
-The activation page will lead you to the site where you can purchase a license, but only if you choose to do so.
+The extension activation page will lead you to the site where you can purchase a license, but only if you choose to do so.

 = What's the release cycle of extensions? =
 Every y.X update (1.1, 1.2, 1.3, etc.) will include a new extension.
 Every y.y.X update (1.0.1, 1.0.2, etc.) fixes bugs and/or adds new functionality to existing extensions.
 No X.y updates are planned as of now (2.0, 3.0, etc.).
-We expect to release a new extension every (other) month.
+We plan to release a new extension every (other) month.

 = I've recieved error <code>, what now? =
-Follow the steps within the error code.
+Follow the steps provided next to the error code, if any.
 If the error keeps coming back, let us know through on the support forums.
-Note that Premium Extensions aren't supported in the WordPress.org support forums; you'll have to contact us directly.
+Note that Premium Extensions aren't supported within the WordPress.org support forums; you'll have to [contact us directly](https://theseoframework.com/contact/).

 = Which users can activate extensions? =
 Only users who can install, update or activate plugins are allowed to interact with this plugin.
-On multisite, this behavior is restricted to the activation of plugins only.
-TODO make this happen.
+On multisite, it is planned that this behavior is restricted to the activation of plugins only.

 = Where are the extensions acquired from? =
 Both free and premium extensions are provided within the plugin package acquired from WordPress.org.

-= Which extensions are translated through WordPress.org? =
-Only extensions that are free will have translations readily available.
-TODO ?
-Premium extensions will have no translations available as of yet, unless they're compatible with the free extension translations.

 = Does the Extension Manager need to stay activated in order to run the plugins? = Yes.
 The Extension Manager supplies its own plugin activation management system apart from WordPress'.
+Deactivating the Extension Manager will also deactivate all extensions.

 = When my subscription expires, what happens? =
 When your premium subscription expires, the premium extensions will automatically deactivate.
 A margin of error is allowed, so you don't have to worry for if the activation server is down.

-= Are there WordPress MultiSite network SEO plugins? = They're planned!

 = I want to modify an extension, is this allowed? =
 Of course!
 This plugin is licensed with GPLv3, after all.
 However, please note that the plugin checks for file changes and compares hashes to prevent rogue software penetration.

-= If I'm using a MultiSite network, do I need to activate the plugins site by site?
-TODO make this happen: = You're able to choose whether you activate this plugin network wide, or per site.

-In network mode, you're able to allow or disallow extensions from within the Network Admin.
-In single side mode, each site takes full control of the extensions.

-Please note that this plugin requires a network license in order to get any premium extension in network mode.
-In single site mode a unique single license is required per site.

-Only admin users of those sites can activate the plugins, and only when the Plugins menu is active, see [filters](https://wordpress.org/plugins/the-seo-framework-extension-manager/other_notes/) for expanded options.
+After all, this plugin connects with our API server and we don't want third party plugins to interfere in any way.

+= Does this plugin work on MultiSite Networks? =
+This plugin can be network activated while The SEO Framework base plugin is activated site by site without issues.

+= Are there WordPress MultiSite network specific SEO extensions? = They're planned!

 = What happens when I deactivate my account? =
-All plugin settings will be deleted.
-Each individual extension handles its own options (if any); this means those settings won't be lost upon re-activation of the extension at a later time.
+All plugin settings will be deleted, this includes which extensions were enabled.
+Each extension handles its own options (if any); those settings won't be lost, not even upon re-activation of the extension at a later time.

-TODO make this happen:
-This plugin can be network activated while The SEO Framework base plugin is activated site by site without issues.

 = Does my website support this plugin? =
 If it doesn't, it will tell you why.
 Otherwise, you're good to go!
 All known issues are correctly labeled with an identification number.
-If you were to get an activation error, either open a support ticket [here](https://wordpress.org/support/plugin/the-seo-framework-extension-manager) or contact your host and ask them to upgrade PHP to a stable version.
+If you were to get an activation error, either open a support ticket [here](https://wordpress.org/support/plugin/the-seo-framework-extension-manager) or contact your host and ask them to upgrade PHP to a stable and secure version.

-= The layout of the plugin pages just doesn't look right, why? = This plugin has been tested against many browsers with the help of [BrowserStack](https://www.browserstack.com/), we support the latest and most popular cross-platform browsers.
+= The layout of the plugin pages just doesn't look right, why? = This plugin has been tested against many browsers with the help of [BrowserStack](https://www.browserstack.com/), we support the latest and most popular browsers, even Internet Explorer!
-However, because the plugin pages have been completely written in [state-of-the-art experimental CSS](https://drafts.csswg.org/css-flexbox/), it's possible not all browsers act alike.
+However, because the plugin pages have been completely written in [state-of-the-art experimental flexbox CSS](https://drafts.csswg.org/css-flexbox/), it's possible not all browsers act alike.
 Although everything should always fit perfectly; if you do find any issue, please state your browser and operating system and tell us where the issue resides.
 Thanks!

 == Changelog ==